i8sumPi/physics_projects/README.md

 ## Smoke Simulator

 This is just a fun project that uses a set of cloned blur images with randomized velocities to generate smoke.
 Different versions can be made to make this look more like a flame.
-For a more advanced version of this, future steps could be to replace this simpler simulation with a Navier Stokes equation version.

 - [Using WoofJS (JavaScript Library)](https://woofjs.com/full.html#drawkira) ([source](https://woofjs.com/create.html#drawkira))